 GeneCards Summary for LRRC8A Gene

 LRRC8A (Leucine Rich Repeat Containing 8 Family, Member A) is a Protein Coding gene.
-Diseases associated with LRRC8A include agammaglobulinemia 5 and autosomal agammaglobulinemia.
+Diseases associated with LRRC8A include autosomal agammaglobulinemia and agammaglobulinemia 5.
+GO annotations related to this gene include anion channel activity.
 An important paralog of this gene is MFHAS1.

 UniProtKB/Swiss-Prot for LRRC8A Gene